 Charlotte Animal Referral & Emergency (CARE) is a state-of-the-art veterinary facility in Charlotte offering 24/7 emergency care and board-certified specialty care.
 We see specialty appointments by referral from your primary veterinarian and are open and staffed for emergencies 365 days a year.
-Board-certified specialty services offered include internal medicine, cardiology, neurology, surgery, oncology and ophthalmology.
+Board-certified specialty services offered include internal medicine, cardiology, critical care, neurology, surgery, oncology and ophthalmology.
 Our advanced diagnostic services include ultrasonography and echocardiography, endoscopy, non-invasive surgical procedures, rapid-scan CT imaging, and high-field MRI, in addition to many others.

 The CARE board certification difference.